 - I do not sell text links.

-- I am open to the idea of “sponsored posts,” but I have not done any yet.
-If and when I do, I will seek to make it conspicuously clear that these are sponsored, that is: paid for.
+- I am open to the idea of “sponsored posts,” and have done one so far.
+When I run a sponsored post, I seek to make it conspicuously clear that these are sponsored, that is: paid for.
+As per Google’s rules, all outbound links are no-follows.

 - In general: I don’t want my editorial coverage to be affected by advertising…